vtjc2002/azure-ai-document-intelligence-scanned-imagepdf-to-pdf/README.md

 The Azure Function is triggered by a Blob Storage event.
 When a new image is uploaded to the Blob Storage, the function is triggered and the image is processed using the Azure Document Intelligence SDK.

-The function uses the `prebuilt-document` model to read the image.
+The function uses the `prebuilt-read` model to read the image.
 This model is designed to extract pages and paragraphs from documents.

 ## Azure Document Intelligence SDK

 The Azure Document Intelligence SDK is used to read the image.
-It uses the `prebuilt-document` model to extract pages and paragraphs from the image.
+It uses the `prebuilt-read` model to extract pages and paragraphs from the image.

 ## Next steps